Stop overpaying for flights to Thailand

 Before You Go

-🛂 Visa: Visa-free entry for Australian passport holders for tourism stays up to 60 days under the Visa Exemption Scheme.
-Your passport must be valid for at least 6 months.
-Note: you're limited to 2 visa-free entries per calendar year if you enter by land or sea.
+πŸ›‚ Visa: Visa-free entry for Aussie passport holders for tourism stays up to 60 days under the Visa Exemption Scheme.
+Passport needs at least 6 months validity.
+If you're entering by land or sea, you're capped at 2 visa-free entries per calendar year.

 ✈️ For the latest official travel advice, visit smartraveller.gov.au